samsarone/docs/docs/api.md

 - `prompt` is required and cannot be empty or exceed 500 characters.
 - `image_model` must be among the recognized image-generation models and typically flagged `isExpressModel: true`.
-- `video_model` must be among the recognized video-generation models and typically flagged `isExpressModel: true`.
+- `video_model` must be one of LUMA or KLINGIMGTOVIDPRO.
 - `duration` must be a number and cannot exceed 120 seconds.
 - If any validations fail, returns a **400 Bad Request** with an error message.